pykickstart/pykickstart/docs/kickstart-docs.rst

-Use the ``%include /path/to/file`` or ``%include <url>`` command to include the contents of another file in the kickstart file as though the contents were at the location of the %include command in the kickstart file.
+Use the ``%include /path/to/file`` or ``%include <url>`` command to include the contents of another file in the kickstart file as though the contents were at the location of the ``%include`` command in the kickstart file.

+Note the semantics of most kickstart commands default to "last keyword wins", which means that for example if you have a ``services --enable=foo,bar`` in one file, and `%include` that file and use ``services --enable=baz``, only the ``baz`` service will be enabled.

+The Kickstart documentation usually notes which commands support multiple instances - this is mostly multi-line commands such as ``%packages`` and ``%post``.
+Other exceptions include the ``user`` and ``group`` commands.
+Consult individual command documentation for semantics.

 %ksappend